 Consent and sexual assault have recently become hot-button issues in public forums.
 Unfortunately, many people are ignorant about what the law says about sexual assault and consent.
-To fix this problem, Smith & Vinson Law Firm explain the differences between sexual assault and aggravated sexual assault charges in Texas.
+To fix this problem, Smith & Vinson Law Firm explains the differences between sexual assault and aggravated sexual assault charges in Texas.

-Sexual Assault Definition Texas
+Definition of Sexual Assault in Texas